Updated: February 7, 2024, Original Post: April 29, 2021

 Making the Dark Chocolate Orange Mousse

-So, how do you make this?
-Another huge bonus!
-It’s super easy and with the exception of needing to refrigerate it for a few hours, you can pull this fancy dessert together in as little as 10 – 15 minutes!
-Just 6 ingredients!
+This chocolate orange mousse is super easy to make.
+You can also make it ahead and except for needing to refrigerate it for a few hours, you can pull this fancy dessert together in as little as 10 – 15 minutes!
+Here’s how you make it.

-- Next, put the tofu, orange zest, agave syrup (or maple syrup) and orange liquor in the bowl of a food processor and puree it until it is smooth.
+Place the tofu in the bowl of a food processor and puree it until it is smooth.

-- Add the melted chocolate and process until it is completely combined and smooth.
+Add the melted chocolate to the tofu mixture and process it on high until it is completely combined and smooth.

-- Spoon the mixture into 4 small dishes or ramekins and plop them in the fridge for at least 3 hours or overnight.
+Spoon the mixture into 4 small dishes or ramekins and put them in the fridge for at least 3 hours or overnight.

-Because it’s springtime and strawberries are in season I served these Dark Chocolate Orange Mousse cups with macerated strawberries for a hint of freshness but you could add any fruit or just some shaved chocolate and orange zest for a delicious dessert any time of the year!
+I serve these Dark Chocolate Orange Mousse cups with macerated strawberries but you could add any fruit or just some shaved chocolate and orange zest for a delicious dessert any time of the year!

 Dark Chocolate Orange Mousse